12. Processing Data in Groups

 give the initial cluster centres.

-By the way the above algorithm is constructed, we have, what follows.
+The way the foregoing algorithm is constructed implies what follows.

 Important

-Lloyd’s method guarantees that the centres \(\boldsymbol{c}_1,\dots,\boldsymbol{c}_k\) it returns cannot be improved any further, at least not significantly.
-However, it does not necessarily mean that they yield the globally optimal (the best possible) WCSS.
-We might as well get stuck in a local minimum, where there is no better positioning thereof in the neighbourhood of the current cluster centres (compare Figure 12.11).
-Yet, had we looked beyond that, we could have found a superior solution.
+Lloyd’s method guarantees that the centres \(\boldsymbol{c}_1,\dots,\boldsymbol{c}_k\) it returns cannot be significantly improved any further by repeating Steps 2 and 3 of the algorithm.
+Still, it does not necessarily mean that they yield the globally optimal (the best possible) WCSS.
+We might as well get stuck in a local minimum, where there is no better positioning thereof in the neighbourhoods of the current cluster centres; compare Figure 12.11.
+Yet, had we looked beyond them, we could have found a superior solution.

-A variant of the Lloyd’s method is implemented in scipy.cluster.vq.kmeans2, where the initial cluster centres are picked at random.
-Let us test its behaviour by analysing three chosen country-wise categories from the 2016 Sustainable Society Indices dataset.
+A variant of the Lloyd method is given in scipy.cluster.vq.kmeans2, where the initial cluster centres are picked at random.
+Let’s test its behaviour by analysing three chosen categories from the 2016 Sustainable Society Indices dataset.

 ssi = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +